killianmcshane/autogram/README.md

 # autogram
-Autogram lets you streamline and automate content publishing via The Instagram Graph API.
+Autogram lets you streamline and automate content publishing legally via The Instagram Graph API. <br>
 By scaling, padding and converting content to meet Instagram's requirements, it takes all the hard work out of running an Instagram business profile.
 Simply drop your files into the *'pre-processing'* folder and select your post frequency and let autogram do the rest.
 <br><br><br>